josephwilk/amrita/README.md

 Amrita.start
 ```

-Create a new test file ending with "_test.exs".
+ * Test filenames must end with "_test.exs".

-Require test_helper.exs in every test (this will ensure Amrita is started):
+ * Require test_helper.exs in every test (this will ensure Amrita is started):

-Mix in `Amrita.Sweet` which will bring in everything you need to use Amrita:
+ * Mix in `Amrita.Sweet` which will bring in everything you need to use Amrita:

 ```elixir
 Code.require_file "../test_helper.exs", __FILE__